adriqnb/TopPlanes/README.md

 Adrian - My partners were all very helpful and I think that we made a good team.
 We were able to on and off work on the project whenever we had spare time, and this led to efficient development of our project over time.
 The use of Git and GitHub streamlined our collaborative process.

+Luke - Working in this group was quite the enjoyable experience, as everyone had the drive to want to keep making the project as fun as it could be.
+We all cycled working on various portions of the game, providing ideas and help, and as previously mentioned Github made this extremely easy to do.

 - Any specific functions, classes, or features you worked on: